Kitsos Botsaris: At the war against Ali Pasha

-K. Botsaris was a prominent figure of the Botsaris (or Botzaraioi) Souliotic clan, who originated from Dragani, or else Ampelia village, south of Paramythia.
+K. Botsaris was a prominent figure of the Botsaris -Boçari (or Botzaraioi) Souliotic clan, who originated from Dragani, now Ampelia village, south of Paramythia, in Epirus.
+He was the son of George Botsaris (Gjergj Boçari) and the brother of Notis Botsaris.
 He was the head of the Souliotes during the wars against Ali Pasha at the end of 18th century.

 In 1792 Ali Pasha planned a second expedition against Souli.
-He tried to deceive and arrest the Souli warriors, pretending that he is going to attack Argyrokastro and he needs their assistance.
+He tried to deceive and arrest the Souli warriors, pretending that he is going to attack Gjirokastër and he needs their assistance.
 Ali sent a letter to K. Botsari written in Greek, which was published in its entirety by W. Eton in 1799: